 YWCA Tri-County Area presents this Racism, Trauma, and What’s Next series through three mediums: webinars, book studies, and movie analysis.
 Through these forms of issue education it is our goal to host courageous conversations about racism and inequality present in the many facets of our culture and society.

 Many have said that we need to have a conversation about racism and inequality.
 We agree that it is always important to have deep and constructive conversations and discussions about race and racism, and then we must turn our talk into action.

 Following every Webinar or Issue Education opportunity there will be a call to action which may include the following: contacting US Senators demanding senate to restore the voting rights act (H.R.1) to reduce voter suppression as we plan for November voter elections, policy change and/or reform, assisting local and neighboring communities with gaps they are experiencing, engage local and state leaders to demand policy change and/or reform, etc.

-Through this 6-part summer series, YW3CA will host courageous conversations, this program will include town hall meetings, opportunities for issue education through book study and through movie analysis.
+Through this 6-part Racism, Trauma, and What’s Next series, YW3CA will host courageous conversations regarding racism, this program will include town hall meetings, opportunities for issue education through book study and through movie analysis.

 All virtual sessions will be held from 6 pm – 8 pm.

 |Webinar #1||What's Next: Race, Justice, & Policing||June 24, 2020|

 |Issue Education: Book Study||White Fragility by Robin DiAngelo||Begins July 6, 2020|

 |Webinar #2||What's Next: Trauma Responsive Practices||July 15, 2020|